holdennguyen/aws-assume-role/docs/DEPLOYMENT.md

 - ✅ Works on any Unix-like system
 - ✅ No package manager required
 - ✅ Interactive configuration
-- ✅ Includes all dependencies
+- ✅ Includes all required binaries

 ### **Method 4: Container/Docker**